 I love the convenience of walking to get the things we need, one of the advantages of living in the heart of Tel Aviv.
 But, I also miss many of the conveniences of the USA… like Amazon.com, food labels I can read and being able to clearly communicate and be understood by most everyone in day to day life.

-But, through it all, I’ve remained committed to find my new FLOW.
+But, through it all, I’ve remained committed to finding my new FLOW.
 It has taken a lot of experimenting, and noticing, and experimenting, and noticing.
 Oh, and lots of surrendering to what is — and what isn’t.
 And letting go of attachments.
-I’ve a lot to say about attachments.
+I have a lot to say about attachments.
 LOL!
-I also lean on my sense of humor daily 🙂 I’ve learned, it’s so much more enjoyable to view life circumstances as a sort of comedy versus some kind a dramatic saga.
+I also lean on my sense of humor daily 🙂 I’ve learned, it’s so much more enjoyable to view life circumstances as a sort of comedy versus some kinda dramatic saga.

 I have dozens and dozens of new distinctions about finding, keeping, and deepening inner peace in any moment, regardless of circumstances.
 I also have new depths of compassion for how painful it is to not have access to one’s inner peace.
 I’m more committed than ever to supporting you in having easy access to your inner calm.
 So, expect to hear from me more often.